 The Commission adopts the guidelines set forth in this decision in order to promote safe, effective and consistent de-energization of powerlines across the service territories of the electric utilities under the Commission's jurisdiction.
-The guidelines adopted herein are in addition to the guidelines adopted in Resolution ESRB-8,78 and the utilities must adhere their de-energization plans to both Resolution ESRB-8 and this decision.
-The guidelines in Resolution ESRB-8 and this decision will remain in effect unless and until superseded by a subsequent decision.
-It is expected that the utilities will make every effort to implement these guidelines in advance of the 2019 wildfire season; however, the Commission recognizes that some of these guidelines will take additional time to fully deploy.
-As such, the utilities are required to submit two reports to the Director of the SED detailing progress towards implementation of the guidelines adopted herein.
-The electric utilities must also serve copies of progress reports on the service list of this proceeding and post the reports on their websites.
-The first progress report is due three months after issuance of this decision, and the second is due nine months after issuance of this decision.
-The Commission's SED may request additional progress reports after these initial reports.
+The guidelines adopted herein are in addition to the guidelines adopted in Resolution ESRB-8,76 and the utilities must adhere their de-energization plans to both Resolution ESRB-8 and this decision.
+The guidelines in Resolution ESRB-8 and this decision.
+It is expected that the utilities will make every effort to implement these guidelines in advance of the 2019 wildfire season, but the Commission recognizes that some of these guidelines will take additional time to fully deploy.